dStern98/draw-recursion/README.md

 fast_exp(5,7)
 ```

-After the function is run, a file at `./htmlreports/fast_exp_v1.html` will have been created, which will looke like this:
+After the function is run, a file at `./htmlreports/fast_exp_v1.html` will have been created, which will look like this:

 ![Fast Exponential Screenshot](./examples/fast_exp_screenshot.png)

 ---